Does Home Warranty Cover Water Heaters? Replacement & Coverage Guide

 Pincher's Pro Tip

 Compare providers before buying a plan.
 If you have a tankless water heater, specifically ask each provider if tankless coverage is included in your target plan tier or if it's an add-on.
-This one question can save you hundreds when a claim hits.
+This one question can save you thousands when a claim hits, especially with 2026 tankless replacements averaging $3,000 to $5,000.

 Frequently Asked Questions

 Q: Will a home warranty replace my water heater if it's old?
-Most home warranty providers will still cover older water heaters, but units over 10–15 years old carry higher claim risk.
+Most home warranty providers will still cover older water heaters, but units over 10 to 15 years old carry higher claim risk and many carriers deny coverage entirely past 15 years.
 If a technician determines the unit has reached the end of its usable life due to wear and tear, replacement is usually approved.
-That said, any problems linked to deferred maintenance — like a sediment-filled tank — may be excluded regardless of age.
+That said, any problems linked to deferred maintenance, like a sediment-filled tank, may be excluded regardless of age.
 Check out our guide on warranties for older homes for more detail.

 Q: How much does a home warranty pay for a water heater replacement?
-Payout limits vary by provider and plan.
-Some companies like First American offer uncapped coverage for water heaters on most plans, while others cap replacement costs at $500–$2,000.
-In 2026, several mid-tier plans have reduced their plumbing caps, so it's critical to review your policy's specific per-item limits before assuming full replacement is covered.
-You may be responsible for any cost difference above your plan's cap.
-Learn more about home warranty coverage limits.
+Payout limits vary widely by provider and plan in 2026.
+First American offers uncapped coverage for water heaters on most plans, while Choice Home Warranty caps per-claim payouts at roughly $1,500 to $2,500.
+Several mid-tier plans have reduced their plumbing caps to $500 to $1,000, so it's critical to review your policy's specific per-item limits before assuming full replacement is covered.
+Learn more about home warranty payout limits.

 Q: Is a tankless water heater covered by a home warranty?
-Many major providers do cover tankless water heaters, but not always under a standard base plan.
-Companies like American Home Shield and Liberty Home Guard include tankless units in certain plan tiers or as add-ons.
-Because tankless systems have more complex electronics and require specialized technicians, coverage terms and payout limits may differ from traditional tank coverage.
+Major providers do cover tankless water heaters, with First American, American Home Shield, and Liberty Home Guard all explicitly including them.
+Because tankless units now run $3,000 to $5,000+ to replace in 2026, confirming the per-claim cap matters a lot.
+Tankless systems also have more complex electronics and require specialized technicians, so coverage terms and payout limits may differ from traditional tank coverage.
 Always confirm tankless coverage explicitly when purchasing a plan.

 Q: What voids home warranty coverage for a water heater?
-The most common coverage-voiding situations include failure to perform regular maintenance (especially annual tank flushes), sediment buildup from neglect, installation by an unlicensed contractor, pre-existing damage before the policy start date, and physical or environmental damage such as flooding or freezing.
+The most common coverage-voiding situations include failure to perform regular maintenance (especially annual tank flushes), sediment buildup or hard-water scale, installation by an unlicensed contractor, pre-existing damage before the policy start date, capacity above the policy's limit (such as units over 75 gallons), and physical or environmental damage like flooding or freezing.
 Solar water heaters and point-of-use models may also fall outside standard coverage.
 Review the full list of home warranty exclusions to understand what your plan won't pay for.

 Compare Home Warranty Options in Ohio